FAsodariya05/Portfolio-website/README.md

 ## Features

 - Home: Introduces myself and provides a brief overview of my skills and interests.
+- Services: It includes skills which i have explored throghtout my ecademic journey.
 - About: Details my professional background, education, and relevant experience.
-- Projects: Showcases the projects I have worked on, including descriptions, screenshots, and links to live demos or repositories.
+- Portfolio: Showcases the projects I have worked on, including descriptions, screenshots, and banner.
-- Contact: Offers various ways to get in touch with me, such as through email, social media, or a contact form.
+- Contact: Offers various ways to get in touch with me, such as through email or a contact form.

 ## Technologies Used